 Final Packing Tips#

-- Roll, don’t fold — Saves space and reduces wrinkles
+- Roll, don’t fold — Saves space and reduces wrinkles.
+Game-changer for carry-on packing.

-- Leave room for souvenirs — Olive oil, ceramics, leather goods
+- Leave room for souvenirs — You will buy olive oil, ceramics, leather goods, and honey.
+Budget the suitcase space.

 Planning your Athens trip?
 Check out our 3-day Athens itinerary and Athens neighborhood guide.